 The Dietary Science Foundation is new and has limited resources.
 When assets allow, the foundation’s scientific advisory board identifies a knowledge gap that needs filling.
 We then make an announcement so researchers who are interested in that area can submit proposals for studies.

 In 2015 the Dietary Science Foundation invested in an evaluation of the role of carbohydrates in abdominal pain (IBS).
 In many countries IBS affects more than one in ten of the population, but to date there is no real help to be found.
-In the study, two different dietary regimes are being compared to a pharmaceutical treatment.
+In the study, two different dietary regimes have been compared to a pharmaceutical treatment.
 Read more: Evaluation of the role of carbohydrates in daily abdominal pain.
-The study is currently running at the Sahlgrenska Academy in Gothenburg and is estimated to be completed in 2020.
+The study was completed in 2022 and the researchers are now analyzing the results.

 In 2016 the Dietary Science Foundation funded a large-scale evaluation of the dietary advice given to people with type 1 diabetes.
 Many people afflicted with type 1 diabetes have blood sugar levels that put them at serious risk of an early death from cardiovascular disease or kidney damage.
 More effective dietary treatments that lower blood sugar levels can therefore save lives.
-In the trial, which is currently running at Karolinska University Hospital in Stockholm, three different dietary treatments containing various amounts of carbohydrates are being compared.
+In the trial, which is currently running at Karolinska University Hospital in Stockholm, three different dietary treatments with varying amounts of carbohydrates are being compared.
 Read more: A large-scale study of dietary treatment in type 1 diabetes.

 In 2019 the Dietary Science Foundation supported a project about how sugar consumption affects weight.
 A major challenge for dietary research is that study participants sometimes fail to report things they eat, especially foods that are considered to be unhealthy.
 In the project, researchers at Lund University will test a new, more objective method of tracking participant sugar consumption.
 They will measure sucrose levels in the urine so they can analyze how sugar intake affects weight.
 Read more: Sugar consumption to be measured using urine samples.